 - Uses inexpensive off the shelf ATX desktop supply.
-Works with both 20 pin and 24 pin connectors. - Enables operating system to perform controlled shutdown and reboots to minimize disk file corruption. - Back powers the Raspberry Pi with dedicated 5 VDC line. - Screw terminals break out +12 VDC and +5 VDC for user projects. - Provides a prototyping area with access to +12 VDC, -12 VDC, +5 VDC, +3.3 VDC, and Ground - Conforms to the Raspberry Pi Foundation's HAT footprint. - 40 Pin GPIO stacking header allows use of other HAT conforming boards. - Comes as a DYI kit to keep costs low.
+Works with both 20 pin and 24 pin connectors. - Enables operating system to perform controlled shutdown and reboots to minimize disk file corruption. - You can program the Mini ATX PSU so that it will remember its "power state".
+So, in case of power failure the Mini ATX PSU will automatically turn on the Raspberry Pi when power is restored if it was on previous to the power interruption. - Back powers the Raspberry Pi with dedicated 5 VDC line. - Screw terminals break out +12 VDC and +5 VDC for user projects. - Provides a prototyping area with access to +12 VDC, -12 VDC, +5 VDC, +3.3 VDC, and Ground - Conforms to the Raspberry Pi Foundation's HAT footprint. - 40 Pin GPIO stacking header allows use of other HAT conforming boards. - Comes as a DYI kit to keep costs low.